starskyreverie/audsio/README.md

 ### `audsio/server`

-The Node.js backend hosted on Heroku at [audsio.herokuapp.com](https://audsio.herokuapp.com/).
+The Node.js backend hosted on Render at [https://audsio-server.onrender.com/](https://audsio-server.onrender.com/).

 Make sure to to create a `.env` file using [.env.example](server/.env.example) as a template.